The ABCs of Fraud

 Fraud usually falls under the category of white-collar crimes, which can be difficult to prosecute depending on the circumstances of the case.
 Oftentimes, fraud crimes are considered “wobbler” crimes under California law, meaning they can be treated either as misdemeanors or felonies.
 If you are charged with a fraud crime, it can become very complicated and very frustrating to defend yourself without the help of an experienced and talented defense team.

-At Werksman Jackson & Quinn LLP, our attorneys have been recognized numerous times as some of the top white-collar crimes lawyers in the Los Angeles area.
+At Werksman Jackson & Quinn LLP, our attorneys have been recognized numerous times as some of the top white-collar crime lawyers in Los Angeles.
 Whether the offense you are charged with involves tax, healthcare, real estate, or another type of fraud, we are committed to providing you with the most strategic and effective criminal defense so you can fight the charges and avoid the long-term consequences of a fraud conviction.
 To learn more, give us a call at (213) 688-0460.